Bitwarden Review 2025: A Tested and True Open-Source Password Manager

 To do so, you must click the username or password field and Bitwarden should pop up with your entry.
 From here, you can select to autofill the information.

-Autofill is easier on a mobile device.
+Autofill is easier on a smartphone.
 A Bitwarden prompt will appear when typing in a login or password field so users can easily select to use the saved Bitwarden password.

 Password strength report